lefuturiste/urlshortener/README.md

 You must set, in your webserver configuration the root path :  `public`

+## Usage

+Just simple two way:

+- Use database
+- Use the api (see wiki)

+Please read the wiki for see all usages.

 ## Support

 Open an issue on this repository.